developer-zebra/developer-zebra-site/src/emdk-for-android/6-3/guide/simulscan_guide/index.md

 Customers can interactively capture documents and obtain meaningful data present in the document.
 Barcodes are identified and decoded; strings are recognized from fields containing text; images are refined from fields containing pictures and so forth.
 Based on a "template", an image of the entire document is processed by various engines to extract the relevant data.

-##Determining device support

-- Supported devices : TC55, TC75
-- SimulScan v1.8
+## Prerequisites

+What's required:

+* A Zebra device that supports SimulScan: ([support details](../../../../simulscan))
+ * TC55 KK
+ * TC70 KK or L
+ * TC75 KK or L
+ * TC8000 L
-- EMDK v3.1.x
+* EMDK v3.1.x and higher

-###Our licensing procedure

-- Obtain a device license from [https://softwarelicensing.zebra.com/](https://softwarelicensing.zebra.com/)
-	- Further information on the licensing process can be found [here](https://softwarelicensing.motorolasolutions.com/documentation/index.html).
+### Licensing

+- Refer to the [SimulScan Licensing page](http://techdocs.zebra.com/simulscan/1-1/guide/license/) to obtain a per-device license)
 - Copy the received XML to the device

-- Setup the license on the device (**TC55 2.42 and later devices**)
+- Setup the license on the device:

 	- Go to Settings -> About phone -> Legal information -> Symbol licenses (this will only be available on a 2.42+ BSP device)
 	- Click on the Android menu button -> Install license